Menu

 In most parts of Manuel Antonio and the surrounding area, the tap water is generally safe to drink.
 However, visitors with sensitive stomachs may prefer to stick to bottled or filtered water.

-What animals can you see in Manuel Antonio National Park?
+What wildlife can you see in Manuel Antonio National Park?

-Manuel Antonio National Park is teeming with wildlife.
-You can often spot sloths, white-faced capuchin monkeys, howler monkeys, squirrel monkeys, iguanas, toucans and a wide range of tropical birds and insects.
-Keep your eyes peeled and your camera ready – many of the animals are well camouflaged!
+Manuel Antonio National Park is rich in wildlife, with frequent sightings of sloths, white-faced capuchin monkeys, howler monkeys and squirrel monkeys.
+You may also spot iguanas, toucans and a wide variety of tropical birds and insects, often hidden within the forest.

 Speak to a Travel Specialist today